Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 2. Theses and dissertations require an Abstract, which is provided in the report class but not in the book class.
 Many universities provide a special thesis class of their own.

-3. The built-in letter class is rather idiosyncratic: there are much better ones you can use which you will find in the memoir package and the komascript bundle.
+3. The built-in letter class is rather idiosyncratic: I don’t recommend it as there are much better ones you can use which you will find in the memoir package and the komascript bundle.